If you would like a paper version of this website, please contact the school office.

 One parent wrote: “My child enjoys going to school and is being looked after.
 If I have any worries, I speak to the teachers.”

 We are an inclusive school and we set high standards and expectations for all of our pupils regardless of their abilities.
 We use various strategies and grouping to enable our pupils to fulfil their potential in all curriculum areas including English.
-Children are encouraged to reach their full potential by using a well-planned curriculum and providing extensive intervention programmes such as THRASS.
+Children are encouraged to reach their full potential by using a well-planned curriculum and providing extensive intervention programmes.

 The National Curriculum states that pupils should be taught to read fluently, understand extended prose and be encouraged to read for pleasure.
 Reading is singled out as of extreme importance since through it ‘pupils have a chance to develop culturally, emotionally, intellectually, socially and spiritually’.
 Reading allows pupils to ‘acquire knowledge’ and to ‘build on what they already know’ .

-Reading at the early stages is supported through phonics teaching using the Letters and Sounds materials.
-To support progress in reading all pupils are expected to read at least four times a week.
+Reading at the early stages is supported through phonics teaching using the Floppy Phonics scheme.
+To support progress in reading, all pupils are expected to read at least four times a week.

 The curriculum divides reading skills into two dimensions:

 As a whole school we follow Talk4Reading, an approach to develop these two dimensions and positively influence children’s interactions with a text.

 THE SPOKEN WORD